 Offer rides to the hospital.
 Something as simple as offering a ride to and from the hospital is an easy way to help and can make a world of difference.
 We lived an hour away, so friends that worked in Kansas City would give me rides to the hospital.
 My mom or husband would come to visit in the evening and bring me home.
 Gas cards are another great gift.
 The miles can quickly add up.
 Parent tip: Go home at night and sleep if you can.
 You need to take care of yourself, so you can give all you have to take care of your child.
 Build relationships with the nurses, so you feel comfortable leaving the hospital.
 I would call and check on Kaydee as soon as I got home, before I went to bed, if I woke up in the middle of the night and again in the morning before I headed back to the hospital.
 I tried to be as connected as possible while away.

 Provide meals.
 Preparing dinner is the last thing on any parent’s mind.
-Provide the family with a home-cooked meal, so they don’t have to resort to only eating hospital food day after day.
+Provide the family with a home-cooked meal or food delivery gift cards, so they don’t have to resort to only eating hospital food day after day.
 Also think about making individual portions that can be frozen and brought to the hospital for lunch.

 Give gift certificates to area restaurants.
 My husband and I always appreciated gift certificates and would go out to eat on our way home from the hospital.
 We may not say two words to each other, but it was nice to go to dinner and not have an expectation to relive the day.

 Laundry packs for the child in the NICU.
 I had to bring clothes for Ava to wear and would sometimes forget to bring additional outfits for her.
 When that happened, she would be in a diaper and a wrap.
 It would have been great to have someone supplying me with packets of onesies, cute socks, and things like that for her to wear during her stay.